 Dhaulagiri Circuit Trek mixes trekking through populated lower elevations and higher and wilder valleys to almost perfection.
 There are bits of trek below 1000 meters with terraced villages rich in social and cultural aspects and hidden valleys with no settlements (all above 4500 meters).
 Dhaulagiri Base Camp and various angled view of the mountain itself are highlights of Dhaulagiri Circuit Trek.
 A demanding terrain, average altitude of above 5000 meters (for few days) and two passes, French Pass (5360 meters) and Dhampus Pass (5244 meters) will test the endurance of every trekkers.
 All this will also lead to some breathtaking landscapes and views of snowy mountains of Himalayas.
 Dhaulagiri Circuit Trek concludes in one of the most interesting valley of the country, Kali Gandaki Valley.
 This new valley also offers new mountain vistas of Annapurna Massif, Nilgiri Range and Tilicho (7134 meters), providing an equally dramatic end to one of the amazing treks that Himalayas of Nepal has to offer.

-A half day guided tour to several of historical and spiritual attractions enlisted under the World Heritage Sites.
+A full day guided tour to several of historical and spiritual attractions enlisted under the World Heritage Sites.
 The trek leader will meet the group for a meeting and provide a detailed briefing on the trek.
 All the required information regarding the trek would be provided.
-(Overnight at Hotel.
-Breakfast included)

 A good climb in the morning leads to Dharapani, one of the bigger villages and then passes through villages of Takum and Sibang.
 These terraced villages are inhabited by various minority groups of the country with majority of them being Magars.
-Finally, after crossing a small river the village of Muri marks the end of the day.
-(Around 7 hours) (Overnight at Camp.
-Breakfast, Lunch, Dinner included)
+Finally, after crossing a small river the village of Mudi (Muri) marks the end of the day.
+(Around 7 hours)

-From Muri we descend steeply to the bridge crossing over the Muri Khola.
+From Muri (Mudi) we descend steeply to the bridge crossing over the Mudi Khola.
 After passing through dense bamboo stands the trail enters a number of clearings with fields and farmhouses.
 Further north the valley steepens and the trail is exposed in places.
-We camp in the grounds of the primary school in this village.
-(Around 7 hours) (Overnight at Camp.
-Breakfast, Lunch, Dinner included)
+We camp in the valley of the Myagdi Khola in village.
+(Around 7 hours)

 The trail now follows undulates through the forest following Myagdi River and passes through Lipshe.
-The trail comes out of the forest only at Dobang.
-(Around 6 hours) (Overnight at Camp.
-Breakfast, Lunch, Dinner included)
+The trail comes out of the forest only at Dobhan Kharka.
+(Around 6 hours)

 The day can be used to take a good rest to prepare the body for the next few days (hard and long days follow after the day).
 This day can also be used to explore around the area depending upon the condition of your body.